AdobeDocs/marketo-learn.en/help/fundamentals/migrating-to-adobe-identity-management.md

 Dear `[IT Administrator/NAME]`,

 Our Marketo Engage subscription will soon be migrated to the Adobe Identity Management System.
-The [Marketing Operation team] needs your help to complete some required steps before user migration begins, to minimize the impact on Marketo Engage users
+The `[Marketing Operation team]` needs your help to complete some required steps before user migration begins, to minimize the impact on Marketo Engage users.

 `1.` Confirm if the organization already manages other Adobe products in Adobe Admin Console(s) and if Marketo Engage will be migrated to the same console.